rails/rails/guides/source/getting_started.md

 you don't have to write it yourself.

-To use this generator, open a terminal, navigate to a directory where you have rights to create files, and type:
+To use this generator, open a terminal, navigate to a directory where you have rights to create files, and run:

 ```bash
 $ rails new blog